-After months of leaks, the Sony WF-1000XM4 is finally official.
-The latest addition to the in-ear Mark series welcomes several upgrades, headlined by an all-new audio processor (the Sony V1) that promises clearer sound and even better active noise cancellation.
-These buds also take on a completely different and more ergonomic design than its predecessor, the already-accomplished Sony WF-1000XM3.
+The Sony WF-1000XM4 welcome several upgrades, headlined by an all-new audio processor (the Sony V1) that promises clearer sound and even better active noise cancellation.
+These buds also take on a completely different and more ergonomic design than their predecessor, the already-accomplished Sony WF-1000XM3.

 Battery life (rated): 8 hours (ANC on), 12 hours (ANC off), 24 hours (with charging case), 35 hours (with charging case and ANC off)